 Healing from the Trauma of Cyberbullying

 While most cyberbullying comes in the form of verbal abuse, gaslighting, and harassment, it can be just as emotionally painful as physical acts or threats of violence.
-As it is less understood by parents and professionals who may not have grown up with social media technology, it can be difficult to offer support to your daughter who is affected by cyberbullying if you don’t understand the phenomena.
+As it is less understood by parents and professionals who may not have grown up with social media technology, it can be difficult to offer support to your child who is affected by cyberbullying if you don’t understand the phenomena.

 Some suggestions may include:

 - Ask questions, but respect space.
 It can feel embarrassing to share other people’s negative online comments with others out of fear of judgment or “being exposed.”
 When asking about your child’s experience, the details and names may not matter.
 In fact, they may bring up more anxiety and shame.
 However, it may be helpful to ask general questions about what the process of “being canceled” looks like, how certain sites respond to reported comments or anonymous users, or how celebrities have used their social media platforms to address online “haters”.
-By focusing on the general experience of cyberbullying, your daughter may offer insight into youth Internet culture that can help guide ways to support her in her personal experience with it.
+By focusing on the general experience of cyberbullying, your child may offer insight into youth Internet culture that can help guide ways to support their in their personal experience with it.

-- Encourage her to unplug from technology for a while.
+- Encourage their to unplug from technology for a while.
 This might seem like one of the most obvious solutions, but it can be difficult to follow through with when a significant proportion of a teen’s social life occurs through online activity.
 While it may feel punitive to take away their phone for something out of their control, encouraging them to self-monitor their screen time or temporarily deactivate certain accounts can help them take space from triggering messages before they decide if and how they might want to respond.

 Solstice RTC Can Help